mattmc3/zsh_unplugged/README.md

-When developing [antidote], my goal was simple - make a plugin manager that was fast, functional, and easy to understand - which was everything I loved about [zgen].
-While [antidote] is a great project, I kept wondering if I could cut further down to a single _function_ and do away with plugin management utilities altogether.
+When developing [antidote], my goal was simple - make a plugin manager that was fast, functional, and easy to understand - which was everything I loved about [zgen] and [antibody].
+While [antidote] is a great project, and what I fully recommend if you want to use a plugin manager, I kept wondering if I could cut further down to a single _function_ and see what it would take to not use plugin management utilities altogether.

 Thus was born... **zsh_unplugged**.

 This isn't a plugin manager - it's a way to show you how to manage your own plugins using small, easy to understand snippets of Zsh.
-All this with the hope that perhaps, once-and-for-all, we can do away with the idea that we even need to use bloated Zsh plugin manager projects and just simply do it ourselves.
+All this with the hope that perhaps, once-and-for-all, we can demystify what plugin managers do, and perhaps for simple configs do away with the idea that we even need to use bloated Zsh plugin manager projects and just simply do it ourselves.

 You can grab a ~20 line function and you have everything you need to manage your own plugins from here on out.
 By way of contrast, I ran a rough line count of zinit's